 Satellite lot for resident students

-Resident directors, resident assistants, and junior and senior residents of Alumni Hall, International Hall, Reed Hall, and Massasoit Hall
+Senior and junior residents of Alumni Hall, International Hall, Reed Hall, and Massasoit Hall

 Parking open to both resident students and commuters.